RedHttp/Red.CommonMarkRenderer/README.md

+## The RedHttp project is no longer maintained.
+See [Carter](https://github.com/CarterCommunity/Carter) for a similar low-ceremony experience.

 # CommonMark renderer extension for RedHttpServer
 ### CommonMark renderer is an extension for RedHttpServer, to render CommonMark (and Markdown) using [CommonMark.NET](https://github.com/Knagis/CommonMark.NET)
 [![GitHub](https://img.shields.io/github/license/redhttp/red.commonmarkrenderer)](https://github.com/RedHttp/Red.CommonMarkRenderer/blob/master/LICENSE.md)